The Complexity of Evaluating nfer: Complexity Results for Exclusive nfer

 Intuitively, an exclusive rule requires the existence of one interval in the fixed point and the non-existence of other intervals in the fixed point.
 We have seen how to capture existence of an interval via the existence of a witness tree.
 Hence, we can capture the non-existence of an interval via the non-existence of a witness tree.
 As we construct an alternating algorithm, we use duality to capture the non-existence of a witness tree and switch between an existential and a universal mode every time the non-existence of an interval is to be checked.

-As in Algorithm~\ref{algo_cyclesfin}, the algorithm keeps track of a single interval and applies rules in a backwards fashion.
+Algorithm~\ref{algo_cyclesfinexcl} keeps track of a single interval and applies rules in a backwards fashion.
 Using alternation, it guesses and verifies a tree structure witnessing the (non-)existence of intervals in the fixed point.
 To simulate exclusive rules, it uses a Boolean flag~$f$ to keep track of the parity of the number of exclusive rules that have been simulated, initialized with zero.
 If $f$ is zero, then a rule~$\delta$ is guessed nondeterministically.
 If this rule is inclusive, two intervals~$i_1$ and $i_2$ are guessed nondeterministically such that the current interval~$i$ is obtained from $i_1$ and $i_2$ by applying $\delta$.
-Then, one updates the current interval by universally picking $i := i_1$ or $i := i_2$, so that both choices are checked.
+Then, the current interval is updated by universally picking $i := i_1$ or $i := i_2$, so that both choices are checked.
 This case is similar to Algorithm~\ref{algo_cyclesfin}.

 On the other hand, if the rule is exclusive, then a single interval~$i_1$ is guessed nondeterministically and another interval~$i_2$ is picked universally so that $\delta$ includes $i_1$, excludes $i_2$, and $i$ is the result of applying $\delta$ to $i_1$.
-Now, one updates the current interval by universally picking $i := i_1$ or $i := i_2$, so that both choices are checked.
+Now, the current interval is updated by universally picking $i := i_1$ or $i := i_2$, so that both choices are checked.
 In the second case, the flag is toggled to signify that another exclusive rule is simulated.

 In the case where $f$ is equal to one, the approach is just dual, i.e., we switch existential and universal choices.
 As the input specification is cycle-free, we need to simulate at most $|D|$ applications of a rule.
-Finally, acceptance depends on whether the value of the flag, i.e., while the flag is zero the last interval has to be initial (i.e., in the input trace) while it has to be non-initial if the flag is one.
-The full algorithm is shown in Section~\ref{sec:app:algorithm2} of the appendix.
+Finally, acceptance depends on the value of the flag, i.e., while the flag is zero the last interval has to be initial (i.e., in the input trace) while it has to be non-initial if the flag is one.

-The algorithm runs in alternating polynomial time as each run simulates at most $|D|$ rule applications and each application can be implemented in deterministic polynomial time due to the encodings of the map values and time stamps being bounded by $|D|+|\tau|$. \end{proof}
+The algorithm runs in alternating polynomial time as each run simulates at most $|D|$ rule applications and each application can be implemented in deterministic polynomial time due to the encodings of the map values and time stamps being bounded by $|D|+|\tau|+\log(k)$, where $k$ is the bound on the map values. \end{proof}